vuxcode/we1-project-SmolSwede/time-report.md

 ## 2025-05-14 08.00 -> 09.10 | 1h 10min | Added content to content pages
   - Added content about some of the factions pressent

+## 2025-05-14 12.30 -> 14.45 | 2h 15min | Added more content and fixed CSS issue
+  - Added more content about the faktions pressent
+  - Fixed CSS issue see bug-list.md